 She believes deeply in developing and realising every child's potential, to provide a school environment which engages, motivates and inspires young people, and is strongly committed to assisting the Academy and Ark schools in achieving these goals.

-All appointments are made by the Governance Manager for Ark Schools.
+All appointments are made by the Head of Governance for Ark Schools.
 The term of a governor is three years, except for the Executive Principal and Principal, who remain governors for the duration of their time in post.
 Governors may be re-appointed for further terms.